 Dinh, N.M.H.
 (2008).
 Indignation in a Cross-cultural Clinical Context.
 In P. Twohig & R. Fisher (Eds.).
 Sixth Global Conference of Health, Illness and Disease (Chapter 1).
 Oxford Conference Series Publication.

 Dinh, N.M.H., and Groleau, D. (2008).
 Traumatic amputation: A case of Laotian indignation and injustice.
 Culture, Medicine and Psychiatry, 32(3), 440-457.

 Selected Book Chapter

-Kirmayer, L.J., Jarvis, G.E., Dinh, N.M.H., and Groleau, D. (in press).
+Kirmayer, L.J., Jarvis, G.E., Dinh, N.M.H., and Groleau, D. (2014).
 Development of the Cultural Consultation Service: Training, Implementation and Evaluation.
 In L.J.
 Kirmayer, C. Rousseau, and J. Guzder (Eds.), Encountering the Other: The Practice of Cultural Consultation (Chapter 3).
 New York, NY: Springer SBM.